-The Company derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially d.
-Financial instruments (continued)

-Notes to the financial statements for the year ended December 31, 2013 all the risks and rewards of ownership of the financial asset are transferred.
+The Company derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred.
 Any interest in transferred financial assets that is created or retained by the Company is recognized as a separate asset or liability.